X

 | Fatigue, drowsiness | Occasional | Especially in older patients |

-Two rarer long-term effects deserve special attention: gingival hyperplasia (gum overgrowth) can be managed well with thorough oral hygiene.
-Gynaecomastia — breast enlargement in men — is very rare and resolves completely after stopping the medication.
-Anyone who notices such changes should document them and raise them at their next doctor's appointment rather than stopping the medication on their own.
+Two rarer long-term effects deserve particular attention: gingival hyperplasia (gum overgrowth) can be well controlled with consistent oral hygiene.
+Gynaecomastia – breast growth in men – is very rare and resolves completely after stopping.
+Anyone who notices such changes should document them and raise them at their next doctor's appointment, rather than stopping the medication on their own.

-Amlodipine is metabolised almost exclusively by the liver enzyme CYP3A4.
-Anything that inhibits this enzyme raises amlodipine levels — anything that activates it lowers them.
-This is particularly relevant for patients who are also taking statins, antibiotics, or St John's wort.
+Amlodipine is broken down almost exclusively by the liver enzyme CYP3A4.
+Anything that inhibits this enzyme raises amlodipine levels – anything that activates it lowers them.
+This is particularly relevant for patients who also take statins, antibiotics, or St John's wort.
 Use the interaction check to review your combination.
-The table below shows the most clinically important interactions.
+The table below shows the clinically most important interactions.

 | Substance / medication | Interaction | Recommendation |